 Autostrade is privatised in 1999 and IRI is replaced by a stable group of shareholders led by Edizione (the Benetton group).

-In 2003 the infrastructure assets operated under concession were separated from the non-motorway businesses, resulting in the establishment of Autostrade per l’Italia SpA, a wholly-owned subsidiary of Atlantia SpA (then Autostrade SpA), a holding company listed on the Milan Stock Exchange.
+In 2003 the infrastructure assets operated under concession were separated from the non-motorway businesses, resulting in the establishment of Autostrade per l’Italia SpA, currently 88.06% owned by Atlantia SpA (then Autostrade SpA), a holding company listed on the Milan Stock Exchange.

-Through a series of acquisitions since 2005, Atlantia has built an overseas presence and today operates approximately 2,000 km of toll motorway in Brazil, Chile, India and Poland.
+Through a series of acquisitions since 2005, Atlantia began a process of geographical diversification by acquiring the management of approximately 2,000 km of toll motorway in Brazil, Chile, India and Poland.

 Atlantia entered the airport infrastructure sector in 2013 and operates the Italian capital’s Fiumicino and Ciampino airports.

-The Group expands its presence in the airports sector in 2016, with the acquisition of Aéroports de la Côte d’Azur (ACA), the company that controls the airports of Nice, Cannes-Mandelieu and Saint Tropez.
+The Group expands its presence in the airports sector in 2016, with the acquisition of Aéroports de la Côte d’Azur, the company that controls the airports of Nice, Cannes-Mandelieu and Saint Tropez.